edwinwebb/reactman/README.md

 * * `files` : The files to load for templating
 * * * key : the template to load
 * * * value : The output directory, also passed the results from the script for templating.
-If it has a handlebars expression Reactman will attempt to make this directory.
+If it has a Blueimp expression Reactman will attempt to make this directory.
 The {%=o.ext%} key is populated from the source file extension.
 * * script : An array of prompts.
 See https://github.com/sboudrias/Inquirer.js for
 more information.